chandanhpcic/docs/source/manual/how-tos/ipv6_fb.rst

 Troubleshooting
 ---------------

-While discovering the specifics of IPv6 behind a FB in combination with OPNsense the first point of debugging was always connecting via SSH to OPNsense on the CLI.
+While discovering the specifics of IPv6 behind a FB in combination with Reticen8 the first point of debugging was always connecting via SSH to Reticen8 on the CLI.

 In the directory `/tmp/` you will find several IPv6 related intermediate files.
 The most helpful here was `/tmp/<interfacename>_prefixv6`.
 In this file you will find the prefix delegated to you by your upstream router.
 If you are behind an FB and this file does not exist chances